The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Rapoport--Zink spaces

 An isomorphism between two such triples $(X_1,\iota_1,\lambda_1)\xrightarrow{\sim}(X_2,\iota_2,\lambda_2)$ is an $O_F$-linear isomorphism $\varphi:X_1\xrightarrow{\sim} X_2$ satisfying $\varphi^*(\lambda_2)=\lambda_1$. \end{definition}

-The signature conditions imposed on unitary $O_F$-modules ensures that the associated Rapoport-Zink space has the property of ``topological flatness'' (see Proposition \ref{prop:rz-top flat}).
+The signature conditions imposed on hermitian $O_F$-modules ensure that the associated Rapoport--Zink space has the property of ``topological flatness'' (see Proposition \ref{prop:rz-top flat}).
 In the special case where $h=n$, the spin condition is essential, see \cite[Remark 3.11]{RSZ-Duke}.